 Why does this happen with vanilla but not chocolate or coffee?

 Because there are viable alternatives to vanilla beans such as imitations and “natural flavors,” vanilla is a far smaller industry than chocolate or coffee.
-Coffee and chocolate are traded in millions of containers each year; vanilla produces 2300 – 3000 metric tons in a good year.
-As a result, it isn’t traded on the international commodities market.
-There are no protections for vanilla growers and no rules or sanctions on the market.
+Coffee and chocolate are traded in millions of containers each year; vanilla comes in at roughly 2300 – 3000 metric tons in a good year.
+As a result, vanilla isn’t traded on the international commodities market.
+There are no protections for vanilla growers and no rules or sanctions on the industry.